Skip to main content

 You'll be taken to the AI Playground interface.

-Once the interface opens, you’ll see a model card that gives you a quick overview of the model, including input and output pricing, and links to the model page and pricing details.
+Once the interface opens, you’ll see an information card that gives you a quick overview of the model, including input and output pricing, and links to the model page and pricing details.
 You’ll also find predefined prompt examples you can use right away.

 Next, in the message box at the bottom of the Playground, enter your desired prompt to generate a response with the selected model.